Dogs are excellent companions, but their presence can sometimes wreak havoc on my lawn. But you can have a green lawn even with dogs running around.

 Tips to prevent dog digging and maintain your lawn:

-• Make sure they have other ways to let out their energy and instincts.
+- Make sure they have other ways to release their energy and instincts.

-• You can make special digging spots with sand or soft soil so they don't dig up the lawn.
+- You can make special sand or soft soil digging spots so they don't dig up the lawn.

 How to Protect Grass from Dog Running